peteroupc/classic-wallpaper/pixeltovector.md

 # Converting Pixel Images to Vector Graphics

 This page concerns ways to go about remaking traditional user interface icons, which have the form of pixel images, as vector graphics (a process sometimes called _image vectorization_).
-The icons concerned here tend to have the following properties [^1]:
+The icons concerned here tend to have the following properties: [^1]

 - The icon's dimensions in pixels are usually 32 &times; 32, but can range from 15 &times; 15 to 64 &times; 64.
 - The icon is drawn in a limited color palette (no more than 32 colors), ordinarily 16 colors or fewer.